 =MID(CELL("filename", Audience!A1),FIND("]",CELL("filename", Audience!A1))+1,32)

 The macro reads this cell and assigns it to an Analytics Edge range name so it can be used in the WriteToWorksheet functions.
 If you change the worksheet name, the macro automatically detects the new name.
+Note: do NOT change the name of the hidden data worksheets.

 These new features combine to make it possible to send a series of emailed reports from a single, automated macro.
 Using the Analytics Edge Scheduled Refresh, it can run on your computer unattended, reducing hours of report updates to literally nothing.